ansible/ansible/docs/docsite/rst/network_getting_started/first_playbook.rst

    ansible all -i vyos.example.net, -c network_cli -u my_vyos_user -k -m vyos_facts -e ansible_network_os=vyos

-The flags in this command set:
+The flags in this command set seven values:
   - the host group(s) to which the command should apply (in this case, all)
   - the inventory (-i, the device or devices to target - without the trailing comma -i points to an inventory file)
   - the connection method (-c, the method for connecting and executing ansible)
   - the user (-u, the username for the SSH connection)
-  - the SSH password method (-k, please prompt for the password)
+  - the SSH connection method (-k, please prompt for the password)
   - the module (-m, the ansible module to run)
   - an extra variable ( -e, in this case, setting the network OS value)

+NOTE: If you use ``ssh-agent`` with ssh keys, Ansible loads them automatically.
+You can omit ``-k`` flag.

 Create and Run Your First Network Ansible Playbook